Did you know it’s about 50:50 whether users stay on your website or leave without visiting another page?

 Coming up with the perfect homepage tagline is a big task.
 You may have plenty of ideas, but little confidence in what version will stick.

 The best approach?
-Let a series of A/B tests decide.
+Interview your users or survey your ideal customers.
+Then run a series of A/B tests decide.
 You can test a roaster of homepage slogans on a rotating bi-weekly/monthly schedule and track how copy changes affect conversion rates.

 With Matomo A/B test feature, you can create, track and manage all experiments straight from your web analytics app — and get consolidated reports on total page visitors and conversion rates per each tested variation.